Lolirofle/enum_traits/README.md

+# enum_traits #

+A library with traits and accompanying procedural macros that adds functionality to enums.

-Provides traits and "derives" for these traits for enums in the Rust programming language.
+Provides traits and "derives" for enum items in the Rust programming language:

 ### Derives ###
 - EnumIndex,